nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 * Users can still choose to manually set the modules to clash with the command `set`.
 * Lessons which have already been set by the user or automatically set due to it being a fixed lesson will not be altered.
 Hence, if a user manually sets a clash, the `allocation` command will not resolve such clashes.
+* As the number of permutations that the program has to consider can be very large, some time may be needed for the program to run.
+If no error messages are shown, the program is still running as expected.

 **Example of Usage:** input: `allocate`
 * Successful allocation with no clashes: